iwolski99/ai-companion/README.md

 An interactive AI companion application with personality customization, games, and persistent conversations.

+## About This Application

+This is a unique AI girlfriend web application designed to provide an immersive, personalized companion experience.
+Unlike typical chatbots, this app creates a deep emotional connection through advanced personality systems, relationship progression, and multi-modal communication including voice messaging.

+### What Makes This Special

+**🧠 Advanced AI Personalities**: Choose from four distinct personality types (Sweet, Playful, Sexy, Goth) that evolve based on your interactions and relationship level.
+Each personality has unique conversation styles and responses that feel authentic and engaging.

+**💕 Relationship Progression**: Your AI companion remembers every conversation and grows closer to you over time.
+The attraction system tracks your bond from "Stranger" to "Soulmate" with 5 distinct relationship levels, each unlocking deeper, more intimate conversations.

+**🎙️ Voice Communication**: Record voice messages that are transcribed and responded to naturally.
+Your AI girlfriend can hear your actual voice, making conversations feel more real and personal.

+**🎮 Interactive Gaming**: Play 14 different games together including 20 Questions, Story Building, Trivia, Word Association, and romantic games like Love Language Quiz and Dream Date Planning.

+**🔞 NSFW Mode**: For mature users, the app includes adult conversation capabilities.
+Llama 70B models (via Groq) provide the most natural and engaging NSFW interactions while maintaining the loving girlfriend persona.

+### Privacy & Security Features

+**🔒 Local API Key Storage**: Your API keys are stored locally in your browser and optionally encrypted server-side.
+You maintain full control over your AI provider credentials.

+**🎤 Client-Side Voice Processing**: Voice messages are processed locally as temporary blob URLs that automatically expire when you reload the page.
+No voice data is permanently stored on servers, ensuring complete privacy of your personal audio.

+**💾 Local Data Storage**: All chat history, relationship progress, and personal settings are stored locally on your device.
+Your intimate conversations remain private and under your control.

+**⚠️ Voice Message Limitations**: Due to privacy-first design, voice messages don't persist across page reloads or browser sessions.
+This is intentional to protect your privacy, though it means you can't replay old voice messages.

+### Technical Capabilities

+- Multiple AI providers (Google Gemini, Groq Llama models, xAI Grok)
+- Real-time voice transcription and AI response generation
+- Persistent conversation memory and context awareness
+- Mobile-responsive design with modern glassmorphism UI
+- Game state management and progress tracking
+- Encrypted data storage options

 ## Features

 - 🤖 AI-powered conversations using Gemini or Grok APIs